Skip to main content

 There are many types of trusts that can be extremely valuable in asset protection planning.
 When shielding a home, the two most popular are a domestic asset protection trust (DAPT) in states that allow them and a qualified personal residence trust (QPRT) in all states.

 About 20 states, including Ohio, Connecticut, and Nevada, have adopted DAPT legislation.
-In these states, one can set up an irrevocable trust and be a beneficiary of the trust.
-When there is no lawsuit concern, the homeowner can access the trust assets as the beneficiary but if they have lawsuit claimants pursuing them, the trust can be written so that the trustee cannot make distributions to you as you are “under duress.”
+In these states, an individual can set up an irrevocable trust and be a beneficiary of the trust.
+When there is no lawsuit concern, the owner can access the trust assets as the beneficiary but if they have lawsuit claimants pursuing them, the trust can be written so that the trustee cannot make distributions to you as you are “under duress.”
 Because there are no distributions, a DAPT can protect the home extremely well.
+Additionally, the DAPT can be set up as a “grantor trust,” which means the trust is treated for tax purposes as if it were owned by the homeowner.

-For these reasons, homeowners should use experienced legal advisors when implementing both DAPTs and QPRTs.
+For these reasons, one must use experienced legal advisors when implementing both DAPTs and QPRTs.

 4. Debt Shields

-The debt shield can be an effective way to shield the equity of a home.
-Essentially, using a debt shield means getting a loan against the equity in the home.
-For many clients, this is counterintuitive, because they want to pay down the mortgage as much as possible.
-While doing so may have an emotional appeal, for asset protection purposes it is the exact opposite of what one wants to do in states where homestead, TBE and trusts are not viable options.
+In states where homestead, TBE and trusts are not viable options, a debt shield can be an effective way to shield the equity of a home.
+Essentially, a debt shield means a loan against the equity in the home.
+For many homeowners, this is counterintuitive, because they want to pay down the mortgage as much as possible.

-For some, using a debt shield does not mean taking a new loan on their home at all.
-Rather, it may mean not following a strategy of paying the mortgage down quicker than what is required.
-Here, the decision on whether (or to what extent) to pay down a mortgage they already have is examined from the asset protection perspective (could the funds be invested in another better-protected asset?) and the wealth accumulation perspective (could the funds be invested in another better-performing asset?).
-When getting a new loan is involved, the analysis is identical.
+In some cases, using a debt shield does not require a new loan on the home.
+Rather, it may mean implementing a strategy of not paying the mortgage down more quickly than is required.
+The decision on whether (or to what extent) to pay down an existing mortgage can be examined from the asset protection perspective (could the funds be invested in another better-protected asset?) and the wealth accumulation perspective (could the funds be invested in another better-performing asset?).
+When getting a new loan is involved, the same analysis can be used.

-From an asset protection perspective, the transaction is simple—use the debt shield to move the equity from the vulnerable asset (the home) to a better-protected asset.
-From an economic perspective, the decision process is also simple—consider whether the cost of the equity move (the after-tax interest cost) is higher or lower than the return that the asset ultimately purchased with the loan proceeds can generate, along with the “safety” of the asset in which you are investing.
+From an asset protection perspective, the homeowner can simply use the debt shield to move the equity from the vulnerable asset (the home) to a better-protected asset.
+From an economic perspective, the decision process is to consider whether the cost of the equity move (the after-tax interest cost) is higher or lower than the return that the asset ultimately purchased with the loan proceeds can generate, along with the “safety” of the asset in which you are investing.

 Conclusion

-For most individuals and married couples, there is no more financially valuable and psychologically important asset than the family residence.
+For many, there is no more financially valuable and emotionally important asset than the family residence.
 Some states offer great homestead protection, but most provide an inadequate shield.
-Potential options include TBE, trusts, or some type of debt shield strategy.
+Additional options to consider include TBE, trusts, and debt shield strategies.